 Cell Phone Policy

-The Clinical Lab areas of the Cowan Health Sciences Centre (CHSC) are comprised of clinical bed labs, the Cross Centre for Simulation Learning and the Open Access Lab.
+The Academic Fitness Centre is comprised of specialized fitness equipment.
 In order to maintain these as safe professional spaces, appropriate dress must be worn.
-The purpose of this dress code is to insure the safety of the student, Faculty and staff and also to prepare them for the clinical environment.
-The dress code is designed to comply with infection control procedures, workplace health and safety considerations and professional safety.
-All lab areas are covered by this policy for all programs in the School of Health & Life Sciences.
+The purpose of this dress code is to encourage professional practice and encourage safe lab practices.
+All FHP lab areas are covered by this policy.
 Non-compliance with this dress code will result in the person being asked to leave the lab area.
-(If during scheduled lab time, this may result in a missed lab)
+(If during scheduled lab time, this will result in a missed lab)

 - Clean athletic shoes (e.g., running shoes) must be worn in lab